What Size Foam Roller Is Best for Travel? | 321 STRONG Answers

 ## Why 13 Inches Is the Right Travel Foam Roller Size

 Full-size gym rollers are too long for most luggage and hard to maneuver in hotel rooms.
 A 13-inch roller covers quads, hamstrings, IT band, calves, and thoracic spine: the muscle groups most affected by travel days.
-According to 321 STRONG, a solid EPP foam core maintains structural integrity under sustained body weight, delivering consistent deep-tissue pressure in a compact design.
+A solid EPP foam core maintains structural integrity under sustained body weight, delivering consistent deep-tissue pressure in a compact design.
+That is the key advantage over budget open-cell foam options that compress flat with use.
 For a breakdown of density options, see the [foam roller density guide](/blog/foam-roller-density-guide-soft-vs-medium-vs-firm).

 | Feature | 13-inch Travel Roller | Full-Size Gym Roller |